Ophidev/MateMatch/Backend/Readme.md

 - Created ProfileRouter
 - Created GET/profile/view api
 - Created userAuth middleware in auth.js in middlewares folder
 - userAuth() > getting Token from req.cookies
 - if(!Token) sending Error
 - jwt.verify(Token,secretKey,{expiresIn:"1d"}) verifying Token
-- using Model.findById(_id) and getting user
+- using Model.findById(\_id) and getting user
 - if not user then throw Error
 - then attached req.user = user
 - and at the last calling next() method.<br></br>
 - Created GET/profile/view api
 - getting the user from req.user attached by userAuth middleware
 - then sending it as a response.

 # Day 2 part 3

 - created PATCH/profile/edit api
 - first created validateEditProfileData(req) in validation.js < utils

   - getting the loggedInUser = req.User set by the userAuth
   - created - :

     ```js
     const allowedFields = [
       "firstName",
       "lastName",
       "age",
       "gender",
       "budget",
       "location",
       "lifestyle",
       "photoUrl",
-        "about"
+      "about",
     ];
     ```

   - then check isEditAllowed by the logic of Object.keys()
   - and returning isEditAllowed variable<br></br>

 - created PATCH/profile/edit api

   - first check validateEditProfileData(req) if not throw Error
   - get loggedInUser = req.user set by the userAuth middleware
   - Updating the loggedInUser -:

     ```js
     Object.keys(req.body).forEach((key) => (loggedInUser[key] = req.body[key]));
     ```

   - sending loggedInUser as a response.

 # Day3 Part 1

 - Created PATCH/profile/password api
   - This api is used to update the password of a user
   - get the loggedInUser = req.user set by userAuth middleware
   - get passwordHash = loggedInUser.password
   - get oldPassword & newPassword = req.body
   - using bcrypt.compare(oldPassword,passwordHash)
   - if not password valid then throw new Error else
   - generate new passwordHash using bcrypt.hash(newPassword,10)
   - update the loggedInUser.password = newpasswordHash
   - and loggedInUser.save() to database.

 # Day3 Part 2

 - Created requestRouter.js file which contain requestRouter
 - Created POST/request/send/:status/:toUserId api

   - getting loggedInUser = req.user set by the userAuth middleware
-    - getting fromUserId = loggedInUser._id, toUserId = req.params.toUserId
+  - getting fromUserId = loggedInUser.\_id, toUserId = req.params.toUserId
   - getting status = req.params.status
   - then write logic for allowedStatus
   - if !allowedStatus.includes(status) then res.status(404).send(ERROR)
   - else toUser = UserModel.findById(toUserId) find toUserId in DB
   - if !toUser res.status(404).send(ERROR)
   - else -:

     ```js

-        const existingConnectionRequest =
+    const existingConnectionRequest = await ConnectionRequestModel.findOne({
-            await ConnectionRequestModel.findOne({
       $or: [
         { fromUserId, toUserId },
         { fromUserId: toUserId, toUserId: fromUserId },
       ],
     });
     ```

   - if existingconnectionRequest then res.status(404).send(ERROR)
   - else create Schema.pre("save",(next)) method in connectionRequst.js
   - which will check weather the user is not sending request to itself
   - then save data to DB

+# Day4

+- created POST/request/review/:status/:requestId api

+  - PersonA sends request to = PersionB
+  - loggedInUser = PersionB(toUserId)
+  - status = "interested"
+  - getting loggedInUser = req.user set by userAuth middleware
+  - getting const {status,requestId} = req.params
+  - then write logic for allowedStatus
+    - if !allowedStatus.includes(status) then res.status(404).send(ERROR)
+  - then getting connectionRequestion from the DB -:

+    ```js
+    const connectionRequest = await ConnectionRequestModel.findOne({
+      _id: requestId,
+      toUserId: loggedInUser._id,
+      status: "interested",
+    });
+    ```
+  - if (!connectionRequest) found then return res(ERROR)
+  - connectionRequest.status = status("accepted"||"rejected")
+  - saving connectionRequest.save() to DB
+  - sending res message